DeanLemans/deanlemans.github.io/content/00-raw/00_03-personal/a manifesto for power.md

 - philosophy focused on individuality, pragmatism, actions have consequences(and can be diverted), that life has no meaning and that you must create/find it yourself, the pursuit of knowledge, wisdom, (hidden?) power, and resilience in the face of adversity.
 - power;
 	to influence the world the way i want (while remaining anonymous, with a mask carved in lies and deception), to change myself, to not have to change myself to match social expectation

+- Eruditas, the pursuit of knowledge and intellectual clarity. knowledge isn't static, its the process of constantly refining and learning more.
+ - Vitalis, the balance of physical health and strength.(overcome)
+ - Dominatus, the quiet strength of superiority through understatement and strategic restraint

 - embrace paradox, accept that multiple things are true, that i can change opinions. woe too those who deem me a hypocrite then. woe to those that are mad that im not a fucking saint.
 - reflection/confrontation/testing;
 	to have other people, to let them test it, ask them to point out what is weak, what can be improved and what they disagree is?
 - family/friends anchor my ego so that it doesn't become a crown of thorns, so that i dont float on my ego to the sky and fall to pieces when it gets attacked?
+- Memento Mori, remember that you can Die.
+Memento Vivere, remember that you can Live.
+- copy the great, steal their ideas the spirit of it. and make it yours

 ## IV.
 Motivation / Goals